tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 ---
 &nbsp;
 The programs you have written thus far execute line-by-line, beginning at the top of the code and ending at the bottom.
-You can visualise this sequential flow as a set of steps chained together in a linear arrangement.
-However, a programmer can redefine the order in which code is run, writing various calls and conditions to control the flow -- a concept referred to as *control flow* -- thereby allowing the program to skip, jump to, and repeat lines.
+You can visualise this flow as a set of steps chained together in a linear arrangement.
+However, a programmer can redefine this sequence, writing various calls and conditions to reorder the flow -- a concept referred to as *control flow* -- thereby directing the program to skip, jump to, and repeat lines.

 <figure>
   <img src="{{ site.url }}/img/pitl03/intro-flowchart.svg" />